iamsuteerth/ReactJS-Guide/level-2/04_Intermediate_React.md

 Refer to this project <a href="https://github.com/iamsuteerth/Basic-ReactJS-Projects/tree/main/05_use_popcorn_lv2">Use Popcorn (05)</a> to understand this section

+`The commented code has the code relevant to this section`

 # Back to thinking in react

 `How to split a UI into components?`